mrbid/FractalAttackOnlineLite/README.md

 `game-id` is the unix epoch of when the game starts, after this epoch passes no more registrations should be accepted.
 The server should assign each registration it's unique index from 0-7 and save its `game-id`, preferably as session data.
 - **Position** `?p=%00%00%00%00%01%01%01%01%02%02%02%02`

 When each player submits a position they will do so via the `p` url parameter as bytecode provided as escaped hex, it will be 3 floats of 4 bytes each.
-The server should then respond with an array of 7 player positions as bytecode in their respective unique index order all of the same `game-id` excluding your own position.
+The server should then respond with an array of 7 player positions as bytecode in any order as long as they are all of the same `game-id` and excluding your own position.

+All you really need to do is update the player position bytecode on `p`, you don't need to format it just store it, and then just spit them back out with all the other player position bytecodes in one long string of bytecodes but remembering to exclude the players own position bytecode.

 ---